Yhuang1999/dissertation2/README.md

-# dissertation
+# Dissertation
-## Codes and data of my dissertation
+## There are codes and data of my dissertation.
+## Thanks for reading.